Fitting Square Pegs Through Round Pipes: Unordered Delivery Wire-Compatible with TCP and TLS: : Unordered TCP

 \subsection{Design Alternatives}

-\utcp pursues a conservative point in a large design space, in which many alternatives present interesting tradeoffs. \abbr{ Some such alternatives include: disabling TCP congestion control at the sender; assigning TCP sequence numbers at application write time instead of the time a segment is first transmitted; sending new data in retransmitted segments; modifying the receiver to acknowledge unreceived sequence space gaps; increasing the receive window to account for out-of-order segments; and delivering data to the application exactly-once instead of at-least-once.
-For space reasons we discuss these tradeoffs in more detail elsewhere~\cite{iyengar11wire}.
-A common theme, however, is that most of these design alternatives change TCP's behavior in wire-visible ways, which can trigger various unpredictable middlebox behaviors~\cite{ honda11possible}.
+\utcp pursues a conservative point in a large design space, and many alternatives present interesting tradeoffs. \abbr{ Some alternatives include: disabling TCP congestion control at the sender; assigning TCP sequence numbers at application write time instead of the time a segment is first transmitted; sending new data in retransmitted segments; modifying the receiver to acknowledge unreceived sequence space gaps for unreliable service; increasing the receive window to account for out-of-order segments; and delivering data to the application exactly-once instead of at-least-once.
+For space reasons we discuss these tradeoffs in more detail elsewhere~\cite{iyengar12minion-full}.
+A common theme, however, is that most of these design alternatives change TCP's behavior in wire-visible ways, which can trigger various unpredictable middlebox behaviors~\cite{ honda11possible}, making connectivity less reliable.

 }{ We briefly examine a few such alternatives.

 \paragraph{Disable TCP congestion control}

 By default, \utcp makes no changes to TCP congestion control, making \utcp's unordered delivery model more directly comparable to DCCP~\cite{rfc4340} than to UDP~\cite{rfc768}.
 Some applications may prefer a UDP-like substrate without congestion control: e.g., media applications that adapt to congestion by transitioning between a set of fixed bit-rates.
 Purely for experimentation, we extended TCP's API to enable the application to disable congestion control at the sender per-connection--- as Linux has already supports per-interface~\cite{NoQ}--- offering applications more UDP-like behavior.
 Such extensions are independent and orthogonal to the unordered delivery extensions we focus on here, however, and we take no position on the policy question of whether the OS {\em should} allow applications to disable congestion control.